coderman17/typed-arrays/README.md

 # typed-arrays
-A library of simple classes using PHP's type declarations to control types within arrays.
+A PHP library of simple classes to control types within arrays.
+The project uses a *Key*To*Value*Array naming format (e.g. IntToStringArray) to let you specify both the key and value type.
 The library uses PHPUnit tests, written to thoroughly check incorrect types can't be added to the arrays.

+#### Classes:
+- IntToIntArray
+- IntToStringArray
+- IntToClassArray
+- StringToIntArray
+- StringToStringArray
+- StringToClassArray

 ## Pre-requisites
 You must have [composer](https://getcomposer.org/download/) and php >= 7.4 installed.